Articles ‘A’ ‘AN’ ‘THE’ -Indefinte Articles & Definite Article.

 Certain rules for the omission of definite articles,

-Rule#1.
-Don’t use definite article, ‘the’, before Specific name or Proper nouns, Newton, Einstein etc.
+Rule #1 Don’t use definite article, ‘the’, before Specific names or Proper nouns, Newton, Einstein, etc.

 Here, we should not write, ‘the Newton’ or ‘the Einstein’ as both are proper nouns.